 I can't find the Send button

-When Outlook 2007 runs without a configured e-mail account, the Send command does not appear and no e-mail messages can be sent.
+When Outlook runs without a configured e-mail account, the Send command does not appear.

-Outlook 2007 was configured without e-mail support While not common, Outlook 2007 can be configured to manage contacts, tasks, or calendars only.
+Microsoft Outlook was configured without e-mail support While not common, Outlook can be configured to manage contacts, tasks, or calendars only, without e-mail functionality.

-E-mail account setup was interrupted The first time Outlook 2007 ran, the setup process for an e-mail account did not complete.
+E-mail account setup was interrupted The first time Outlook ran, the setup process for an e-mail account was interrupted or did not complete.
 You might need to complete or restart the process.
 For help, see Add or remove an e-mail account.

 Verify an e-mail account is configured

-If there are no entries listed under Name on the E-mail tab if there are no entries, there are no e-mail accounts configured in your Outlook profile.
+In the Account Settings dialog box, on the E-mail tab if there are no entries, there are no e-mail accounts configured in your Outlook profile.

 An e-mail account is configured, but the Send button is still missing

-If the Send button still doesn't appear when you compose a new message or when you reply to or forward a message, try creating a new Outlook profile, and then add your e-mail account.
-See the topic Create a new e-mail profile.
+If the Send button still doesn't appear when you compose a new message or when you reply to or forward a message, try creating another Outlook profile, and then add your e-mail account.
+For help, see Create a profile.